Thinking about purchasing or renewing a web filter? Before you do, make sure you get the answers to these top questions.

 “We have a classroom solution available for an additional cost.”

-Relay includes Classroom at no additional charge.
+Relay integrates seamlessly with our Classroom solution.
 Classroom’s revolutionary AI saves teachers time, keeps students on task, and ensures devices are well-used and easily managed across your schools.

 15. How many URLs are in its content database?